-Other Helpful Books
+Other Books I Recommend

 As you can tell I love reading and I'm passionate about finding resources for my patients that can help them through many different situations.
 Here is a list of other helpful books and some books I found interesting for myself listing in no particular order.
 Happy reading!